andrew/ultimate-awesome/README.md

 - [Speech-Prompts-Adapters](https://github.com/ga642381/Speech-Prompts-Adapters) - This Repository surveys the paper focusing on Prompting and Adapters for Speech Processing. .
 - [awesome-affiliates](https://github.com/lbalceda/awesome-affiliates) - A curated list of awesome affiliate programs.
 - [awesome-phoenix](https://github.com/samrocksc/awesome-phoenix) - Awesome List for Phoenix.
-- [awesome-distribution-shift](https://github.com/weitianxin/awesome-distribution-shift) - A curated list of papers and resources about the distribution shift in machine learning.
 - [awesome-video-domain-adaptation](https://github.com/xuyu0010/awesome-video-domain-adaptation) - A comprehensive collection of awesome research and other items about video domain adaptation.
 - [awesome-coastal](https://github.com/chrisleaman/awesome-coastal) - A curated list of awesome resources for coastal engineers and scientists.
 - [awesome-lnbits](https://github.com/cryptoteun/awesome-lnbits) - Awesome projects build on LNBits.